Reading time: 12 minutes

 Strength training is a form of a physical training, which comprises the use of resistance to stimulate muscular contraction which further builds strength, anaerobic endurance and the size of skeletal muscles.

-Cellulite, as most of you would know, is simply fat.
-According to many researchers and experts, the only way to lose cellulite is to lose fat.
+Historically, many researchers and experts suggested that the best way to lose cellulite is to lose fat.

-However, recent studies have shown that its actually the muscle, that gives fat its shape, that is to be held responsible for the appearance of cellulite.
+However, recent studies have shown that it is actually the muscle, that gives fat its shape, that is the major determinant to the appearance of cellulite.

 “Cellulite is a two-fold problem, so we need a two-fold solution,” Westcott says.
-“Strength train to get the muscles firm and strong, and lose excess body fat.”
+“Strength train to get the muscles firm and strong, and a lower degree of excess body fat.”

 Some of the best exercises to get rid of cellulite fast and naturally include